ministryofjustice/opg-lpa/tests/functional/activation_emails/README.md

-This folder will contain files containing email message summaries.
+This folder will contain files containing activation email and password reset email message summaries.

 The name of the file is the GMail message ID.